 The A.A.S. in Funeral Science is a two-year degree that offers the theoretical and practical application of funeral service education.
-The aims of the program are to enlarge the background and knowledge of students about the funeral service profession; educate students in every phase of funeral service; help students develop the proficiency and skills necessary of the profession; educate students concerning the responsibilities of the funeral service profession to the community at large; emphasize higher standards of ethical conduct; provide a curriculum at the post-secondary level of instruction; and to encourage research in the field of funeral service.
+The central aim of the Funeral Science program is the recognition of the importance of funeral service personnel as members of a human services profession; members of the community in which they serve; participants in the relationship between bereaved families and those engaged in the funeral service profession; professionals knowledgeable of and compliant with federal, state, provincial/territorial, and local regulatory guidelines in the geographic area where they practice; and professionals sensitive to the responsibility for public health, safety, and welfare in caring for human remains.
 Students are prepared for entry into the profession after graduation.
 The National Board Examination must be completed prior to graduation.